FREQUENTLY ASKED QUESTIONS

 How can I contact Mikarie?

-For enquiries about vacancies at Mikarie, please call Sylvanvale’s Customer Service team on 1300 244 577.
+For enquiries about vacancies at Mikarie, please call Sylvanvale’s Customer Experience team on 1300 244 577.

 Where is Mikarie located?

 The centre is located at 2 Mikarie Place, Kirrawee, NSW 2226.
 To get there, drive down Mikarie Place, turn left after the Sylanvale sign and then take the first left.

 The service operates Monday – Friday from 7am to 6pm each day.
 The centre is closed all NSW Public Holidays and during the Christmas/New Year period (dates will be communicated in the service each year).

 Mikarie operates like any other child care centre except that we have additional supports available for children with disability.
 All Mikarie children learn social inclusion and understand that we’re all the same inside.
 Children then carry these values with them throughout the rest of their lives.
 Children with disability and their families benefit from an expanded social circle at the centre, as well as spending their formative years in an environment that is inclusive and encouraging of people with disability.
 The centre’s practices have positive implications in other early childhood settings and in the broader community.

 Mikarie was set up by, and is part of, Sylvanvale Foundation – an organisation committed to providing a better quality of life for people with disability.
 Sylvanvale are strong advocates for social inclusion and believe that inclusion at a young age can create lifelong values that benefit the whole community.
 Mikarie Child Care Centre contributes to the local community by promoting inclusion and changing society’s perceptions regarding people with disability.

 Mikarie Child Care Centre is located in the grounds of Sylvanvale’s head office in Kirrawee, in the southern suburbs of Sydney.